 Kardong (2017) and Longenecker (1999:56) agree that this vision of obedience could easily be mistaken for a "prompt, military- like obedience".
 For Kardong (2017:15), Benedict's demand for absolute obedience could be worrying because it is not entirely clear whether such obedience leads to God rather than just, "the automatic reflex of compliance".
-However, as he and Longenecker clarify, Benedict's obedience differs from military obedience because, Benedict wants his monks to obey cheerfully and without grumbling (cf. RB 5.15-19).
-So, the responsibility rests with the Abbot to
+However, as he and Longenecker clarify, Benedict's obedience differs from military obedience because, Benedict wants his monks to obey cheerfully and without grumbling (cf. RB 5.15-19).32 So, the responsibility rests with the Abbot to nurture glad and willing obedience.
+As Hisker and Urick (2019:259) clarify, Benedictine leaders earn willing obedience from their followers, "in direct proportion to their ability to sincerely listen to their followers' concerns and needs."
+The leader's ability to listen and serve their followers with integrity is the foundation of their right to ask for obedience within the community.

-Although Jesus did not lead within an organisational context, Stoll and Fink (1999) clarify that invitational leaders create a shared vision built on hope, respect, trust, and intentionality by using invitational messages communicated via interpersonal behaviour, policies and practices, and the physical environments.
+30 Although Jesus did not lead within an organisational context, Stoll and Fink (1999) clarify that invitational leaders create a shared vision built on hope, respect, trust, and intentionality by using invitational messages communicated via interpersonal behaviour, policies and practices, and the physical environments.

-Obedience is discussed in detail on page 64
+31 Obedience is discussed in detail on page 64